Degeneracy loci of twisted differential forms and linear line complexes: The behavior of : odd case The behavior of rho: odd case

 The dimension of the fibers is finally

 \end{proof} \end{propo}

 As in the even case, also for odd values of $n$ it is possible to construct explicitly the fibers of $\rho$.
-Up to a projectivity, we can assume that the degeneracy locus is the image of the Pfaffians of the matrix $N_{k}$ from Lemma \ref{matrixnk}.
-We can find by linear algebra all the skew-symmetric matrices having those as Pfaffians and apply the same projectivity backwards to get the elements of the desired fiber.
+Up to a projective transformation, we can assume that the degeneracy locus is the image of the Pfaffians of the matrix $N_{k}$ from Lemma \ref{matrixnk}.
+We can find by linear algebra all the skew-symmetric matrices having those as Pfaffians and apply the same projective transformation backwards to get the elements of the desired fiber.